piscinajs/piscina/README.md

 ### 1.6.1

-* Bug fix: Reject is AbortSignal is already aborted
+* Bug fix: Reject if AbortSignal is already aborted
 * Bug Fix: Use once listener for abort event

 ### 1.6.0